-Third generation enrichment technology is also under development, which involves separating isotopes through laser excitation.
+Enrichment is accomplished using any of several methods of isotope separation.
+Gas centrifuge is the most common uranium enrichment method, but new enrichment technologies are currently being developed such as GLE (global laser enrichment.)
+This process involves separating isotopes through laser excitation.
 Silex Systems are an ASX listed vehicle who are pioneering this technology and have been for over 30 years.
-See our report from March 2022 on Silex Systems here.